Licarsmeth/tryHackMe-notes/nmap_network.md

 	- `-sT`
 		- TCP connect scan – complete three-way handshake
 	- `-sS`
-		- TCP SYN – only first step of the three-way handshake
+		- TCP SYN – only first step of the three-way handshake, faster and stealthier
 	- `-sU`
 		- UDP scan
-		`-F`
+	- `-F`

-Fast mode – scans the 100 most common ports
+		- Fast mode – scans the 100 most common ports

-`-p[range]`
+	- `-p[range]`

-Specifies a range of port numbers – `-p-` scans all the ports
+		- Specifies a range of port numbers – `-p-` scans all the ports
+		- For example, `-p10-1024` scans from port 10 to port 1024, while `-p-25` will scan all the ports between 1 and 25.